Let’s learn about the amazing Middle East city of Abu Dhabi.

 What are the top tourist attractions in Abu Dhabi?

-You can also find plenty of parks and outdoor spaces, theme parks, water parks, historic buildings including the restored Qasr al Hosn and stunning beaches to enjoy the mild winters.
+You can also find plenty of parks and outdoor spaces, theme parks, water parks, and historic buildings, including the restored Qasr al Hosn and stunning beaches to enjoy the mild winters.

 What food do they eat in Abu Dhabi?